Body Shape Calculator

 Bust 35 in, Waist 30 in, Hips 35 in Rectangle body shape (Athletic)

-For instance, an hourglass body shape is defined by a balanced bust-to-hip ratio where the waist is significantly narrower—at least 9 inches smaller than the other two metrics.
-A spoon body shape is identified when the hips are notably wider than the bust (by 2 inches or more) and the waist remains defined.
-Conversely, a rectangle body shape is assigned when the measurements are relatively uniform, with less than an 8-inch difference between the waist and the larger of the bust or hips.
+For example, an hourglass body shape requires that your bust and hips differ by fewer than 2 inches (5 cm), and your waist is at least 9 inches (23 cm) narrower than both.
+A spoon (pear-variant) body shape is identified when hips exceed the bust by 2 inches or more and the waist retains definition.
+A rectangle body shape is assigned when the difference between the waist and the largest of the bust or hips is less than 8 inches (20 cm), reflecting a straighter, more uniform silhouette.

 Useful Tips 💡

-• If possible, have a second person assist you to ensure the measuring tape remains perfectly horizontal at the back of the bust and hips.
+• Ask a second person to hold the tape at the back of your hips and bust to ensure it stays perfectly horizontal.

-• Keep a digital log of your measurements to track how your silhouette evolves during fitness or lifestyle changes.
+• Log your measurements in a spreadsheet or notes app so you can track how your body shape evolves during fitness or lifestyle changes.

 📋Steps to Calculate